Martchus/PKGBUILDs/README.md

 ```

 ### Other approaches
-There's also the 3rdparty repository
+There's also the 3rd party repository
 [docker-mingw-qt5](https://github.com/mdimura/docker-mingw-qt5) which contains
 an image with many mingw-w64 package pre-installed.

 ## Structure
-Each package is in its own subdirectoy:
+Each package is in its own subdirectory:
 ```
 default-pkg-name/variant
 ```
-where `default-pkg-name` is the default package name (eg. `qt5-base`) and
+where `default-pkg-name` is the default package name (e.g. `qt5-base`) and
 `variant` usually one of:

 * `default`: the regular package